ExactTargetDev/ui-candidate-test/README.md

 + Yes, you MUST include IE, but only 8 or higher.

 ## First task which must be done
-+ include a meta.txt file that includes the following information:
++ Create a meta.txt file that includes the following information:
 + Start Time: [unix timestamp]
 + TotalTime: HHmm
 + BrowserTesting: Browser.name Browser.version etc